Are you experiencing low traffic on your blog posts? All your efforts to drive traffic to your blog post seems to be useless.

 Compare with other related keywords.
 It will show you the popularity of each keyword using different colour graphs.
-You can set your target country, time duration.
-Even Categories and types of google searches.
+You can set your target country, and time duration.
+Even Categories and types of Google searches.

 It will give you keyword ideas in the form of related topics and related queries.